 Brave's main selling point is privacy protection.
 It includes many of the highly recommend extensions on popular desktop browsers such as Chrome and Firefox to provide a safe and private browsing experience.
 It also provides tracking protection to protect against data collection.
 Users can see what privacy tools are enabled and adjust them easily to balance security with browsing experience.
 However, Brave takes a step ahead of its competitors by offering fingerprint protection.

 All this protection provides an additional benefit.
-Because ads and tracking cookies require additional time to load when visiting a page, blocking them speeds up page-load times.
+Since ads and tracking cookies require extra time to load when visiting a page, blocking them speeds up page-load times.
 Whether using the average of the three devices or comparing the same device, Brave always achieved the highest Basemark score.

 While benchmarks don't tell the complete story, they do provide a great constant that isn't refutable.
 Therefore, although not definitive, benchmarking shows Brave as the best performing browser on our list.
 Also, since Brave doesn't track ads, less data is consumed when visiting the same website.

 Another unique feature is Basic Attention Tokens (BAT).
 BAT is a cryptocurrency used by Brave to reward content creators who depend on advertising for revenue.
-Since Brave blocks ads, Brave observes the time users spend on websites and rewards BAT to the creator.
-Users aren't tracked by companies, and creators are still rewarded for their hard work.
+Since Brave blocks ads, they observe the time users spend on websites and rewards BAT to the creator.
+As a result, both sides are happy — users aren't tracked by companies, and creators are still rewarded for their hard work.

-The combination of speed and privacy makes this a great choice for users looking to dip their toes into another browser besides Chrome.
+The combination of speed and privacy makes this an excellent choice for users looking to dip their toes into another browser besides Chrome.
 While not as feature-packed as the previous two browsers, its extensive privacy protection is what pushes it to number three on our list.

 Google Chrome is the default browser, and for many, the only browser ever used on Android.
 Chrome is a stable browser and is heavily integrated into the Android OS.
 If an app created by Google benefits by accessing your data, it's at least partially integrated with Chrome.